hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 $ pwd
 ```

-On a Mac your current folder should be something like `/Users/marypiper/`, but on a Windows machine it can vary.
+On a Mac your current folder should be something starting with `/Users/`, like `/Users/marypiper/`, but on a Windows machine it can vary.

 Once you know to which folder you are downloading your data, right click on the link below: